-Whether it's a reference to your logo, slogan or even a colour scheme, the best way to protect these distinctive elements of your business brand is by registering a trademark.
+Whether it's a reference to your logo, slogan or even a colour scheme, a common way to protect these distinctive elements of your business brand is by registering a trademark.

-For businesses to have a right over their trademark, the trademark must be registered with IP Australia.
+For businesses to have protection over their trademark, the trademark must be registered with IP Australia.

 Copyright is an IP that is automatic and provides protection when an owner’s original expression of ideas or creative concepts are documented electronically or on paper.
 Copyright can be in the form of books, art, film, computer programs, drawings, music and broadcasts.